Poet Laureate Program

 |Ricardo Means Ybarra||March 2017 - March 2019|

-"There are only happy mistakes when you are with me" includes poems by Malibu Elementary School and Webster Elementary School 5th grade classes, Malibu Middle School Lapajne English Class, Malibu High School Carrier Creative Writing Class, and poems from Levy and Matthew Distance Learning Classes.
+"I Knew One Thing Was Real" includes poems by Malibu Elementary School and Webster Elementary School 5th grade classes, Malibu Middle School Lapajne English Class, and poems from Levy Distance Learning Classes.
 Student artist from grades Kindergarten to 12 are also featured in this year's Anthology, which is available at Malibu City Hall Community Services Department.

 "A Place Like This" edited by former Malibu Poet Laureate John Struloeff, with support from the Poet Laureate Committee and the Malibu Arts Commission.
 The anthology includes work from 41 poets and their biographical information.